Herzogin Cecilie: History

 Herzogin Cecilie was built in 1902 by Rickmers Schiffbau AG in Bremerhaven.
 She was yard number 122 and was launched on 22 April 1902.
 Completion was on 7 June that year.
 She was 334 ft 8 in long, with a breadth of 46 ft 3 in and a draught of 24 ft 2 in.
 Herzogin Cecilie was built for Norddeutscher Lloyd Bremen.
 Unlike other contemporary German merchant sailing ships, the black Flying-P-Liners or the green ships of Rickmers, she was painted in white.
-She was one of the fastest windjammers ever built: she logged 21 knots at Skagen.
+She was one of the fastest windjammers ever built, logging 21 knots at Skagen.

 The tall ships of the time remained competitive against the steamers only on the longer trade routes: the Chilean nitrate trade, carrying saltpeter from Chile to Europe, and the Australian wheat trade, carrying grain from Australia to Europe.
 Both routes required rounding Cape Horn routinely, and were not well suited for steamers, as coal was in short supply there.

 Herzogin Cecilie was one of the fastest merchant sailing ships of her time, on a par with the Flying-P-Liners.
 The trip around Cape Horn from Portland (Oregon) to The Lizard (England) was done in 1903 in only 106 days.

 At the outbreak of World War I, she was interned by Chile, returning to Germany in 1920, only to be given to France as reparation, and subsequently sold to Gustaf Erikson (24 October 1872 – 15 August 1947) of Finland for £4250.
 She was homeported at Mariehamn.

 As the freight rates for saltpeter had dropped after the war, Gustaf Erikson sent her to bring grain from Australia.
 In so-called grain races, several tall ships tried to arrive first in Europe, to sell their cargo for a higher price, as told, for example, in The Great Tea Race of 1866 or The Last Grain Race.
 Typically, ships were loaded in the Spencer Gulf area, Port Victoria, South Australia, or Wallaroo, South Australia, and travelled to Europe, with ports on the British Isles like Queenstown, Ireland, or Falmouth, Cornwall, being considered as the finish.
 The ship also passed by Queensland where she was photographed.